sumanshresthaa/LatestApp/README.md

-All the data in this app is fetched throught the TMDB API : https://developers.themoviedb.org/3
+All the data in this app is fetched through the TMDB API : https://developers.themoviedb.org/3